Merrion Centre, Leeds: Shops and amenities

 The Merrion Centre is an early example of a mixed-use development including offices, car parking, retail (including a Morrisons supermarket) and entertainment including a bowling alley, a nightclub and several public houses.
 Currently most retail in the centre is aimed more towards the budget end of the market which means the centre is especially popular with working-class customers and students.
 The Merrion Market area featured a range of independent stalls, shops and cafés ranging from mainstream but downmarket to idiosyncratic, but was closed to make room for The New Front, an area backing onto the arena which contains restaurants, cafès and leisure facilities.

 Since the pedestrianisation of Briggate and the opening of new shopping centres such as Victoria Quarter, Trinity Leeds and The Light, the Merrion Centre has seen a transition from high-end retail chains to more utilitarian and functional chains.
 The main anchor tenant is Morrisons.
-Other large retailers within the complex include Leeds United Official Club Store (retailer), Iceland, Wilko, Superdrug and The Works.
+Other large retailers within the complex include, Iceland, Superdrug and The Works.

 The centre had originally included an Odeon Cinema when it opened, however this closed in 1977 following a screening of Gone with the Wind.
 It remains empty and unused to this day only opening occasionally for events such as Heritage Open Days.
-The cinema inside is notable in the fact that other than the removal of the seating, it is unchanged since closing with original operating manuals and film posters in place and is admired by fans of 1960s and 1970s culture.
+Until recently, the cinema inside was notable in the fact that other than the removal of the seating, it remained unchanged since closing, with original operating manuals and film posters in place and was admired by fans of 1960s and 1970s culture.
+However, all areas of the cinema have since been stripped back to the bare structure.
 The ground floor entrance is opposite the entrance to Morrisons and has been blocked up and replaced with cash machines.

 One of the nightclubs within The Merrion Centre was the "Bar Phono" (originally known as Le Phonographique), widely reputed to be the birthplace of the Gothic subculture.
 A pillar was located in the middle of the dancefloor is said to have inspired the unique goth two steps forward two steps back dance.

 The centre features one of two examples of Rowland Emett's kinetic sculptures, "The Featherstone-Kite Openwork Basketweave Mark Two Gentleman’s Flying Machine", and other several other Centre-owned artworks by the artist are periodically displayed in the main thoroughfare.
-There are plaques in the floor at each entrance stating "Private property, no public right of way" to prevent the walkthoughs becoming public footpaths.
+There are plaques in the floor at each entrance stating "Private property, no public right of way" to prevent the walkthroughs becoming public footpaths.